-- Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties on the school prospectus/website. - Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - Seek advice from Social Care if the school believes that notifying parents could increase the risk of immediate harm to the child or another person or prejudice the prevention or detection of a crime.
-[Further guidance on this can be found in Effective Support for Children and Families in Cambridgeshire and Peterborough.
-Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury. - Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
+- Ensure that parents/carers are informed of the responsibility placed on the School and staff in relation to child protection by setting out its duties on the School prospectus/website, - Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action, - \\\Paragraph regarding thresholds removed No longer available on SGCB website\\\, - Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if the school believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
+In circumstances where parents are not contacted a rationale for this decision must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.

-Dealing with Sexual Violence and Sexual Harassment between children
+Dealing with Sexual Violence and Sexual Harassment Between Children

-The school recognises that sexual violence and sexual harassment can occur between two children of any age and sex from prep school and through senior school.
-It can also occur online.
+The School recognises that sexual violence and sexual harassment can occur between two children of any age and sex from Prep School and through Senior School.
+It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.